Blog post

 audit trails show information about a completed process

 In a business process, workflows follow a fairly linear, step-by-step method where tasks are assigned and completed in a standardized order.
 Exceptions can be predicted, and alternate paths can be taken, but for the most part, these processes are predictable and auditable.
-Activities within the process can easily be traced back to the source.
+Activities within the process can easily be traced back to the source using audit logs.
 For instance, a finance director who approved a purchase.
 By using audit reporting logs, anyone who needs to know who made this particular approval can easily find out not just who but:

 • When the approval was made